SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 <H3> Historical Component </H3>

+The Chikou is the closing price of the candle projected 56 days back.

-The Chikou is the line that makes a projection of the current price 56 days back.
+The Chikou is the line that makes a projection of the closing price of the candle 56 days back.

 This component is particularly useful for identifying moments of market consolidation.
 In particular: